Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 Technique Uses a Choi Implanter Pen to implant follicles directly while creating channels simultaneously.
 Extracts individual follicles with a micro-punch, then places them into pre-made channels in the recipient area.

-Pain Mild discomfort, typically less pain during implantation due to local anesthesia and fewer incisions.
+Pain Mild discomfort, less pain during implantation due to local anesthesia and fewer incisions.
 Mild discomfort, minimal pain during extraction and implantation under local anesthesia.

 Graft Harvesting SpeedSlower due to careful placement with the implanter pen.
 Faster, as extraction and implantation are separate steps allowing batch handling of grafts.